deviantfero/wpgtk/README.md

 wpg is a little programm to manage your wallpapers in a simple way, it integrates a script wich takes the colors in the image of your preference and sets up an .Xresources file to match your term colors with your wallpaper

+it can take a little while to generate the color pallete though, be warned

   - Simple wallpaper management\
 [Example Image](/img/screenshot.png)